 The moment I heard that Norie was officially an American Mountain Guide/IFMGA Guide, I teared up and was overwhelmed with pride.
 I texted some of the Brown Girls Climb crew and later shared her speech from the pinning ceremony.
 Norie’s achievement was our achievement because she represents the beautiful intersections of her identities.

-– Monserrat Alvarez Matehuala, AMGA certified SPI and Indigenous Climber
+– Monserrat Alvarez Matehuala, AMGA certified SPI, Indigenous Climber

 Our first 57hours Guide Education Fund scholarship recipient, Anthony Leong, captures this sentiment perfectly in his recent article, Let the Teaching Be the Guide.